Pagoda the Ancient Buildings Trying to Reach the Sky: Origin, History, Facts, and Famous Examples of Chinese Pagoda

 Localized Sculptures and Patterns in Colored Glaze Feihong Pagoda of Shanxi, Picture from Xiaoya Daochukankan.

-Function and Meaning of Pagodas in Ancient China
+Functions and Meanings of Pagoda in Ancient China

 Besides having been localized, pagodas also experienced the procedure of secularization in ancient China.

-They maintained being sacred Buddhism buildings throughout history and have evolved other functions.
+They maintained sacred Buddhist buildings throughout history and have evolved other functions.

 Throughout history, the most significant purpose of building pagodas has been religious uses.